-In a capitalist free speech democracy though, we can’t stop them.
-And we’re not even sure we should, because that too would have unintended consequences.
+In a capitalist free-speech democracy, though, we can’t stop them.
+And we’re not even sure we should stop them because that, too, would have unintended and potentially catastrophic consequences.

 Social Media Storms Wall Street

-I’m bombarded these days by ads selling day trader investment courses.
-Maybe you are too.
+It seems like it started in 2020.
+I noticed I was bombarded daily by ads selling day trader investment courses.
+Maybe you were too.

 These are not professional ads from reputable schools recommending courses in math, business, economics, finance, and banking.

-They’re online courses, mostly by gurus, claiming to make you rich.
-There are also some legit courses that’ll teach you how to become an individual investor.
-A non-professional, or retail investor.
+They’re online courses, mostly by “gurus” claiming to make you rich.
+Sure, there are also some legit courses that’ll teach you how to become an individual investor.
+A non-professional or retail investor.